netdata/community/netdata-agent-dashboard/dash-example/README.md

 cp /tmp/dash-example.html /usr/share/netdata/web/dash.html
 ```

 > NOTE: Ensure the owner/permissions match those in the rest of the files in the directory.
 For the netdata web directory, this is usually `netdata:netdata` and `0644`.
+Typically a command like this should do it `sudo chown -R netdata:netdata /usr/share/netdata/web/`

 Find and change the following lines in your new `dash.html` to reflect your Netdata URLs.
 The `REVERSE_PROXY_URL` is optional and only used if you access your Netdata dashboard through a reverse proxy.
 If it is not set, it defaults to the `NETDATA_HOST` URL.